ioulian/frontend-workflow/README.md

 - **Performance**: 100.
 Keep in mind: the more JS/CSS you write, the worse it can get.
 When adding images, you can use lazy loading for a better score.
 - **Progressive Web App**: 100.
-- **Accessibility**: 91.
+- **Accessibility**: 93.
 By using default Bulma css, the color contrast is not good enough, you can change the colors based on the project.
 - **Best Practices**: 100.
 - **SEO**: 100.
 Please consider reading SEO optimizations articles.
 Do not forget to add the correct attributes in HTML.

 #### Mobile

-Same metrics for mobile with default configuration except for:
+Same metrics for mobile.

-- **Accessibility**: 89.
-Same error as on desktop.

 #### Server-side performance

 Keep in mind that servers (and their configuration) are a big part of performance.
 The demo site is running on [Netlify servers](https://netlify.com) and their configuration is optimized for static pages and front-end.
 This way we can get such high score.
 If you are hosting your website yourself you'll need to add cache-, gzip-, expires, ... headers yourself.

+### Analyze

+This workflow has [Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) included if you want to see how to optimize your bundle.
+You can run it with `yarn analyze` and it will make a production build (can take a while) and open up a browser window with the analysis of the bundle.

+When running this command, a `stats.json` will be generated.
+You can also upload it [here](http://webpack.github.io/analyse/) and it will show you more info on how to optimize your build.

 ### Options